oscafrica/design/README.md

 Everything Design related in Open Source Community Africa.

 # Join our conversation
-You can join the discussions in the OSCA #design channel on <a rel="Discord" href="https://discord.gg/8STPZzN">Discord</a>, under the OSS groups category
+You can join the discussions in the O.S.C.A #design channel on <a rel="Discord" href="https://discord.gg/8STPZzN">Discord</a>, under the OSS groups category

 You can talk to us about any of the design related issues.